manish-9245/portfolio-vscode/public/pages/accomplishments.md

 # 🏆 Accomplishments

+### Scholarship from Department of Technical Education

+* Issued by Govt. of Karnataka · August 2019- Present
+* Recepient of Scholarship from DTE for academic excellence for 4 consecutive years of B.E degree

 ### **Special award for Extraordinary Technical Expertise in National Hackathon**

 * Issued by Bangalore Humanitarian Technology Conference(B-HTC 2022) · Oct 2022